-The Department maintains a crime prevention brochure that outlines the many crime prevention programs and strategies available for the community.
-The department periodically chooses a special topic to highlight in flyers or on the Department's website.
-Additionally, the Department of Public Safety conducts the Public Safety Community Awareness Series Workshops on crime prevention.
-Topics include: Cyber Security, Personnel Safety, Gang Awareness and Sexual Assault.
+The Department maintains a crime prevention brochure that outlines crime prevention programs and strategies available for the community.
+The Department periodically chooses a special topic to highlight in flyers or on the Department's website.
+Additionally, the Department conducts the Public Safety Community Awareness Workshops in conjunction with the President's forum college wide on crime prevention.
+Topics include Cyber Security, Personnel Safety, Active Shooter, and Sexual Assault.